zhaoshuoxp/Pipelines-Wrappers/README.md

 ## ChIPseq.sh

-This script will QC fastq files and align reads to reference genome with BWA or chromap (bowtie2 for CUT&RUN), depending on the species passed by -g or the index passed by -i, convert alignments to filtered BAM/BED and bigwig but DOES NOT call peaks.
+This script performs quality control on fastq files and aligns reads to a reference genome using either BWA or chromap (bowtie2 for CUT&RUN), depending on the species specified with -g or the index provided with -i.
+It then converts alignments to filtered BAM/BED and bigwig formats but does NOT perform peak calling.

 > This script works for both ChIPseq and CUT&RUN.